 This is the cheapest way to safely retrofit transfer equipment into your existing electrical box.
 The mechanical interlock is basically a system of slide plates.
 It ensures that the main service breaker and a back feed (generator) breaker cannot be in “on” position at the same time.
-Depending on the brand and type, the interlock kit can cost as low as $20 (you need to pick the one that is compatible with your breaker).
-You will also need to install a double-pole breaker for the generator line, which has to be wired to an outdoor inlet.
-These connections have to be done by a licensed electrician, which may cost several hundred dollars plus a permit.
+Depending on the brand and type, the interlock kit can cost as low as $20 (of course you need to pick the one that is compatible with your breakers).
+You will also need to install a double-pole breaker for the generator line, and an outdoor inlet.
+The connections have to be done by a licensed electrician, which may cost several hundred dollars and up for the labor plus a permit (you can get pricing here).
 Once everything is installed, you can easily switch from utility to a genset in case of a power outage.
 The basic transfer procedure is as follows:

 - Start up the genset and let it warm up for several minutes.
 At this point it is still isolated from your home;

 - Slide interlock plate;

 - Connect your genset to the twist lock receptacle by using a generator cord (see this page for the diagrams of different connectors);